hergin/MDLN/ReadMe.txt

 Huseyin Ergin - hergin@crimson.ua.edu
 =====================================

+This project holds a language I implemented in a class.
+The language has parser, lexer, recognizer, evaluator, pretty printer.

 TIP: When you run example with make, you will first see the source code of the program then output of the program while execution.